PS 297 - Environmental Politics Research Guide

 Examines landmark pieces of legislation, explaining the historical factors that led to the proposal of each act, looking at the adoption process and assessing each act's impact.
 Includes most (but not all) major environmental legislation, e.g. NEPA, CERCLA (Superfund Act), TSCA, Clean Air Act, more.

 Review articles are another great way to get an overview of a subject and many references to scholarly and research articles.
+A review article DOES qualify as a scholarly source.

 Try the Annual Review journals; you can search within each one for specific topics.
 See, for example: